|Title:||Head Football Coach|

 CSU-Pueblo’s rise to national prominence began in his first full season as head coach, leading the Pack to a 4-6 record in 2008, recording the fourth-best record in NCAA Division II history for a startup program in its first season of competition.

-He upped the ante with a 7-4 record in 2009, including a big road win over defending-RMAC Champion, Chadron State, and halting the Eagles’ 28-game RMAC winning streak.
-The seven wins marks the third-most wins in NCAA Division II history for a startup program in its second season.
+He upped the ante with a 7-4 record in 2009, including a road win over defending-RMAC Champion, Chadron State, halting the Eagles’ 28-game RMAC winning streak.
+The seven wins marked the third-most wins in NCAA Division II history for a startup program in its second season.

 The ThunderWolves’ 11-10 mark over its first two seasons of competition is also the third-best record among NCAA Division II startup programs.

-In 2010, the Pack turned in an even more impressive campaign, going 9-2 and finishing just a game out of an RMAC Championship and a national playoff berth.
+In 2010, the Pack turned in an impressive 9-2 record and finished just a game out of an RMAC Championship and a national tournament appearance.

-Wristen returned to Pueblo after coaching the previous 17 years in the NCAA Division I ranks at the University of Colorado, Northwestern University, and, most recently, UCLA.
-He was chosen from an application pool of more than 100 football coaches.
+Wristen returned to Pueblo after coaching the previous 17 years in the NCAA Division I ranks at the University of Colorado, Northwestern University and UCLA.

 From 1991-1999, Wristen served as the running back, kickoff return and punt team coach at Northwestern University.
 The Wildcats won back-to-back Big 10 Titles in 1995 and 1996 during Wristen’s tenure, and he coached Heisman Trophy finalist Darnell Autry.
-Northwestern, who played in the Rose Bowl for the first time since 1949 during Wristen’s time, received the 1997 NCAA Graduation Award for graduating 100 percent of its undergraduate student-athletes.
+Northwestern received the 1997 NCAA Graduation Award for graduating 100 percent of its undergraduate student-athletes.

-Wristen’s career in Division I football started in 1990 as a graduate assistant at CU, working with the quarterbacks and running backs and helping the Buffaloes to the 1990 National Championship.
+Wristen’s career in Division I football started in 1990 as a graduate assistant at CU (1990 National Champions), working with the quarterbacks and running backs.

 As the starting quarterback at then-University of Southern Colorado, Wristen was an honorable mention All-American quarterback, guiding USC to its only NAIA National Playoff appearance in 1983.
 He graduated as USC’s all-time leader in passing yards (3,283) and touchdown passes (26).
 In 1982, Wristen led the NAIA in passing efficiency with a 182.5 rating as a junior.